Prohelion/ArrowPoint-Android/README.md

-# ArrowPoint-Tablet
+# ArrowPoint-Android
-The ArrowPoint Tablet Solution is a Android tablet based platform designed to receive and display telemetry information from an WiFi access point in real time.
+The ArrowPoint Android App Solution is a Android tablet or phone based platform designed to receive and display telemetry information from an WiFi access point in real time.

 The out of the box implementation is designed for use in Solar or Electric racing cars that use technology from Prohelion (www.prohelion.com) or Tritium (www.tritium.com.au).
 This solution was origionally developed by TeamArrow (www.teamarrow.com.au)